hivesolutions/colony-npapi/readme.md

 ### Linux

-Use the `/usr/lib/mozilla/plugins/` directory to test te `*.so` based plugin file for development purposes.
+Use the `/usr/lib/mozilla/plugins/` directory to test the `*.so` based plugin file for development purposes.

 ## Packaging